Sexual Assault Laws in RI

 Sexual Assault is a difficult conversation to have.
 If you are having the conversation, it may also be a hard time to distinguish what is what.
 The laws can be very confusing, and it may be hard to understand what is which or where the lines are drawn.
 In Rhode Island sexual assault laws apply to both rape and sexual assault.
 This can make it hard to distinguish one degree from another or figure out what happened and what that means.
-This article may help a little.

 Is It Sexual Contact or Sexual Penetration?

 Sexual penetration is specified as any intrusion of a person into another person’s body or when the offender instructs the victim to penetrate themselves.
 Whether the person is clothed or not holds no relevance.
 Sexual contact is defined as when the offender purposefully touches another person to arouse, assault or gratify.
 Just like with sexual penetration, clothing is not a factor.

 Rhode Island Sexual Assault Laws: First Degree Sexual Assault

 This is when the accused is not the spouse, and they have reason to believe that the person they are taking advantage of has a diminished mental state.
 This could mean they are drunk or drugged, mentally disabled or physically incapable.
 This also includes when force or coercion is used, the victim is overcome, or they have been given medical treatment or examination concerning the act.

 If found guilty, the punishment for first degree sexual assault can range between ten years and life.
 An assault with the intention of sexual assault, will result in three to twenty years in prison.

 Rhode Island Sexual Assault Laws: Second Degree Sexual Assault